dlt-hub/dlt/docs/website/docs/user-guides/data-engineer.md

 ---
-title: Data Engineer
+title: ETL engineer
 description: A guide to using dlt for Data Engineers
-keywords: [data engineer, de, pipeline builder]
+keywords: [data engineer, de, pipeline builder, ETL engineer]
 ---

-# Data Engineer
+# ETL engineer

 ## Use Case #1: Remove a big chunk of tedious work and most ETL maintenance